pieterjanvc/seq2mgs/tutorial.md

 ### Input data columns
 - **Type**: All isolates are labeled 'I', when a background is specified it is labeled 'B'.
 There can only be one background file, and when none is present, a minimum of 2 isolate files are needed.
 - **sampleName**: (optional) Name given to the file for easier identification in the report
+- **relativeAbundance**: The relative abundance (RA) of the isolate in the resulting mix
+- **coverage**: The estimated coverage of an isolate based on the genome size in the final mix
 - **genomeSize**: (optional) The estimated genome size of the isolate bacterium.
-If not set, a default value will be used
+This is only relevant when using species coverage for mixing.
+If not set, a default value will be used.
+When using relative abundance, this column is ignored when present.
-- **relativeAbundance**: The relative abundance (RA) of the isolate in the resulting mix.
-- **coverage**: The estimated coverage of an isolate.
-The genomeSize value is used to provide better results by adjusting for genome size
 - **readFile**: The full path to the sequencing data (fastq.gz format)
 - **readFile2**: (optional) The full path to the second file of sequencing data (fastq.gz format) in case of split reads
 - **getFromSRA**: If the SRA toolkit is installed, a sequencing file can be automatically downloaded from SRA.
 In this case, readFile and readFile2 are kept blank (see details in SRA download section below)